-Michael and his wife Lucille have lived in Florida for more than six years.
-He currently is the President of the Frenchman’s Reserve Property Owners’ Association and is the Secretary of the Board for the Frenchman’s Reserve Country Club.
+Michael and his wife Lucille have lived in Florida since 2007.
+He currently serves as President of the Frenchman’s Reserve Property Owners’ Association and is the Secretary of the Board for the Frenchman’s Reserve Country Club.

 Michael has more than 35 years of business experience in senior roles at Ford Motor Company, PepsiCo, and CVS Health.
 He received Bachelors and Masters degrees from Rhode Island College and a Doctoral Degree from Boston University.
 Michael and his wife have two sons and one grandchild.

 A resident of Florida since 1996, Judy shares a home with her husband and golden retriever in Jupiter.
 Judy is Vice President of the Master Property Owners Association of the Golf Village at Admirals Cove, and Co-Chairman of the Government Liaison Committee for the community.
 Like many Floridians, Judy is also an avid golfer, and encourages women of all ages to get into the swing of the game through her role as President of the Palm Beach County Women’s Golf Association.
 Judy and her husband have two adult children and two grandchildren.
 A graduate of Indiana University, her background is in administration with an emphasis in program development, budget and long-range planning, fund development, and special events coordination.
 She has served on numerous Boards and Foundations, several as President.